 Using GPUs to Speed up a Tomographic Reconstructor Based on Machine Learning

-1. Carlos González Gutiérrez 1
+1. Carlos González-Gutiérrez 1

-2. Jesús Daniel Santos Rodríguez 1
+2. Jesús Daniel Santos-Rodríguez 1

 3. Ramón Ángel Fernández Díaz 2

-4. José Luis Calvo Rolle 3
+4. Jose Luis Calvo Rolle 3

 5. Nieves Roqueñí Gutiérrez 1

-6. Francisco Javier de Cos Juez 1
+6. Cos Juez, Francisco Javier de 1

 1. 1 Universidad de Oviedo